-As students enter the building, they may be asked to display their student ID, walk through a metal detector, and/or have personal items such as backpacks, purses, sportbags, etc. searched.
-(See Search & Seizure Policy- page 59).
+As students enter the building, they may be asked to display their student ID, walk through a metal detector, and/or have personal items such as backpacks, purses, sport bags, etc. searched.
+(See Search & Seizure Policy- Section V).
 Outside drinks are not permitted unless they are in a factory sealed container.
 Multi-use water bottles are encouraged, and there are a number of filling stations at QHS.